 2) Does Jesus Christ possess the divinity and power that the scriptures and modern witnesses claim for Him?

 4) Was Joseph Smith a prophet?
 Did God ever communicate specific things to him about God’s intentions for humanity?
 Did God ever really give Joseph direction in the establishment of the church?
+Are there special witnesses among Joseph Smith’s successors in the current church?

 5) Was God involved in the production of the Book of Mormon?
 Did the witnesses actually see an angel and plates, and was there divine inspiration in its production?
+When people study the Book of Mormon, do they come to know God?

 7) Our missionary work involves bringing people out of their current belief systems into the restored church.
 Is God involved in that work?